Best credit cards to use abroad

-If you use your credit card to make ATM withdrawals, your provider will typically start charging you interest immediately.
+If you use your credit card to make cash machine withdrawals, your provider will typically start charging you interest immediately.
 You will still have to pay this, even if you pay off your credit card in full before the end of the month.

-You can expect to pay a fee of around 3% (or minimum £3) when you take money out of an ATM, in addition to the foreign-loading fees and interest charges.
+You can expect to pay a fee of around 3% (or minimum £3) when you take money out of a cash machine, in addition to the foreign-loading fees and interest charges.